Spring is finally here, and that means the highly anticipated (at least in our office) Racing Carnival is just a few weeks away!

 Here are our tips for the guys more interested in winning fashion on the field, than the race day guide.

-What does a winning outfit look like for the 2015 Melbourne Cup?
+A Winning Outfit for the 2015 Melbourne Cup?

 Double Breasted Blazers